 We welcome international students from all countries around the world.
 We welcome Educational Agents and other stakeholders who wish to collaborate with us professionally.

-Please visit our website to know more about us.
-Reach out to us any time if you have any inquiries about AIIHE.
+Please visit our website to learn more about us.
+Reach out to us anytime if you have any inquiries about AIIHE.

-Vlad Belovukovic
+Vladica Belovukovic

-Chief Executive Officer
+Interim Chief Executive Officer

 Australian International Institute of Higher Education